plone/plone.app.mosaic/DEVELOPMENT.rst

 The javascript and scss files to work on are in the package root under `resources` and will be compiled into minified production bundles with `pnpm build`.

+To upgrade the dependencies, run `pnpm update` or `pnpm update --latest --interactive`.

 Documentation
 -------------